-It’s easy to get stressed these days.
-Most of us juggle busy schedules and long to-do lists.
+Have you noticed how easy it is to get stressed these days?
+Most of us juggle busy schedules, multiple roles and responsibilities, and long to-do lists.
 Our brains are overloaded with information and it’s all too easy to get distracted.
 And even though social media claims to make life easier, for many people it just adds to the feeling of overwhelm and the sense that there’s always more to do.

-Now more than ever, it’s important to invest in self-care – so you can take care of yourself emotionally, mentally, and physically.
+Now more than ever, it’s important to invest in self-care – so you can take care of yourself emotionally, mentally, physically – even spiritually.
 This is something most of us want to do, but it can be a struggle to find the time or energy – especially when there are so many other things demanding your attention.
-Which leads to the question – how do we actually incorporate self care into our daily routine?
+Which leads to the question – how do we actually incorporate self-care into our daily routine?
 And more to the point, how can we incorporate self-care in the bullet journal?

 Here are some practical tips (and a cheat sheet!) to help you practice self-care and make more time for yourself with the help of your bullet journal.

-Self care is the intentional approach of, you guessed it, taking care of yourself.
+Self-care is the intentional approach of, you guessed it, taking care of yourself.
 It’s defined in Wikipedia as “any necessary human regulatory function which is under individual control, deliberate and self-initiated.”
 In this way, self-care can be seen as a practice that prioritizes your needs to ensure you have the physical, emotional and mental energy to live your life to the full.

 Self-care is a holistic practice that includes three major pieces that all directly connect to your overall health and wellness: mind, body, and soul.
-There are many benefits to good self care, such as improving your overall happiness, reducing stress, and even preventing illness and disease.
+There are many benefits to good self-care, such as improving your overall happiness and success, reducing stress, and even preventing illness and disease.
 After all, when you feel at your best, it’s so much easier to do your best.

-Some people think taking care of yourself first is a selfish thing.
+Some people think that taking care of yourself first is a selfish thing.
 If you’re a people pleaser, a mom, or someone who takes care of others for a living, you might feel guilty about caring for your own needs or doing things that bring you joy.
 You might tell yourself that you should put others first or that the needs of those you care about are more important.

-Self care also isn’t just a one and done type of thing—it’s something that you should be doing continually and working it into your daily routine.
-This makes it a great thing to include in your bullet journal!
+Self-care also isn’t a once and done type of thing—it’s something that you should be doing continually and working into your daily routine.
+This makes it a great reason to include self-care in the bullet journal!

 A good self-care practice starts by knowing what it is you need to feel cared for.
 That’s why a great starting point is your self-care cheat sheet.
-As well as helping you plan things you love into your life, this tool is a game-changer when you’re not feeling motivated, it’s hard to know what to do to get yourself out of that head space.
-I created a cheat sheet for myself (similar to my Miracle Morning cheat sheet) to make it easy to include self care into my normal routine.
+As well as helping you plan things you love into your life, this tool is a game-changer when you’re not feeling motivated.
+When you feel low it’s hard to know what to do to get yourself out of that head space.
+I created a cheat sheet for myself (similar to my Miracle Morning cheat sheet) to make it easy to include self-care into my normal routine.

 I love this one from @rainbowbulletjournal over on Instagram: